The Art of Simplicity – 40 Accessible Activist Activities

 - Host a social distance movie night to watch Ava DuVernay’s 13th.

-- Actively combat misinformation about angry black women and the “welfare queen.”
+- Actively combat misinformation about angry Black women and the “welfare queen.”

 To flex your brain muscle